 What Your Church Can Do To Support Foster Care

 Does your church want to support the foster parents, kids, and families in your community but don’t know where to start?
 The foster care system in America has over 420,000 kids in circulation on any given day.
 These children are in need of love and support, and your church can make a difference in the lives of foster kids in your community.
+With over 350,000 churches in America, each church that invests in foster care makes a difference in the life of foster kids.

 If you are feeling a call to care for foster families around your church, here are 5 ideas to help you get started on a foster care ministry.